About the existence of this website

 He needs to turn from these practices and views.
 He needs to take a clear stand against evil and for good.
 He needs to try to make things right with his victims.
 He needs to step away from Christian leadership for a time at least so that the stain of this scandal is removed from God's church.

 You can contact Kevin through his church.
 But be aware that if you do, he is unlikely to show sensitivity toward his victims.
-He threw his own mother "under the bus" by attempting to publicly shame her at the Sydney Bible Baptist College graduation meetings in 2013.3 So you will be dragged into awareness of things that we will not counter because the protection of victims is important to us.
+He threw his own mother "under the bus" by attempting to publicly shame her at the Sydney Bible Baptist College graduation meetings in 2013 (Sermon mp3 is no longer available at this link, but can be downloaded here).3 So you will be dragged into awareness of things that we will not counter because the protection of victims is important to us.

 You can share links to this page.
 You can share your story with us.
 You can contact your local MP.
 You can write to the editor of your local paper asking him to report on this.